It Only Takes a Spark: United Church Outreach Ministry’s Crucial Role in Helping Community Members Succeed

-by BettyBeth Johns, community development manager, United Church Outreach Ministry in Wyoming, Mich.
+by BettyBeth Johns, community development manager, United Church Outreach Ministry (UCOM) in Wyoming, Mich.

 Alexandra’s UCOM journey began with a small letter-sized poster hanging in the food pantry: If you want to learn to take charge of your financial future, sign up for FREE financial literacy classes here at UCOM.
 Something sparked in her.
 She signed up for the class on a whim.